Sport is not just playing a game to win! It has many different dimensions. Sport has a soul!

 People with physical impairments and sport

 Take at least a few hours and think of your goal of doing sports.
 Think very deeply.
-What is your purpose in doing that particular sport, and why are you doing it?
+What is your purpose in doing that particular game, and why are you doing it?
 If you have not a good reason for yourself, we are sorry to call you a loser.
 If you know why you are doing that, then congrats!
 You are a real champion.
 The physical impairment will not stop you from achieving your goals, making you no different from other people.
-Just think of the sports that you like, and they are suitable for your physical conditions.
+Just think of the games that you like, and they are suitable for your physical conditions.
 Think of RaceRunning, Blind Football, Goalball, Powerchair Football, and hundreds of sports ideal for people with physical impairments.

 Doing sports has rules!